 VITAMIX ASCENT SERIES BLENDING PERFORMANCE

 Vitamix Smart System Blenders has taken a leap to the future of blending and has included SMARTRAC’s custom-built NFC tags.
 You will see their website refer to this as “wireless connectivity” and “Self Detect Technology”.
 Simply put, the containers have an electronic tag embedded in them to pass on information to the blender base.
-At this point it appears as though Vitamix is using this technology for the container to tell the base what it is.
+At this point it appears as though this technology is being used for the container to tell the base what it is.
 Smartrac NFC technology supports up to 140 operating parameters.
-What will the future of Vitamix Ascent and forthcoming Venturist models hold with the inclusion of Near Field Communication (NFC) technology?
+What will the future of Vitamix Ascent and Venturist models hold with the inclusion of Near Field Communication (NFC) technology?

 SMART SYSTEM WARRANTY & DURABILITY